64kramsystem/personal_notes/topics/linux_systemd.md

 # If ExecStart is specified (and `BusName` not specified), `simple` is implicit.
 #
 # Use `forking` when the process forks (e.g. nmon).
 See the `Notify` section below for automatic forking.
+# WATCH OUT!
+If a `forking` unit invokes a script that invokes another program, don't forget to background
+# the program!
 #
 # Generally prefer `oneshot` to `simple` (see https://stackoverflow.com/a/39050387 and https://trstringer.com/simple-vs-oneshot-systemd-service/#summary).
 # WATCH OUT!!
 These types are identical; for example, Mailcatcher worked only in `simple` mode, with the `-f` executable parameter.